 Interest Rate Risk

-This creates uncertainty in cash flows.
-The terms of the floating leg are fixed in the swap agreement (e.g., the reference benchmark and the spread), but the actual rate paid will reset periodically (e.g., every three or six months) to the prevailing market rate.
-The company does not renegotiate the terms, but rather accepts the new rate determined by the market at each reset date.
+The terms of the floating leg are fixed in the swap agreement (the reference benchmark and the spread), but the actual rate paid resets periodically (e.g., every three or six months) to the prevailing market rate.
+Neither party renegotiates the terms; each accepts the rate determined by the market at each reset date.
 This exposure to fluctuating rates is a key consideration for any entity entering into a swap.